napcae/ng-ventures/content/english/authors/trung-nguyen.md

 #     link: https://linkedin.com
 ---

-A while back, I found myself at a crossroads.
-I had spent years pushing forward, working hard, chasing success, and trying to prove myself.
-But despite the achievements and experiences, I felt stuck.
-Imposter syndrome, self-doubt, and a distorted self-image weighed me down.
+A while back, I hit a wall.

+On the surface, I was doing well—climbing, leading, achieving.
+But underneath, I felt disconnected.
+I pushed myself hard, trying to prove something.
+And still, the doubts lingered.
 I hurt people because I was hurting.
-I was stubborn, unwilling to change, and blind to the fact that my biggest limitations weren’t external; they were in my own head.
+I blamed systems, but the real blockers were in my own head.

+Then life interrupted.
+Losing my job forced a pause.
+Space opened.
+And with it came the question:
+What am I really here to do?

-Then life forced me to pause.
-Losing my job gave me space to reflect: What do I actually want?
-It took yet another forced break for me to finally accept the truth.
-I didn’t just want to grow; I wanted to create a space where others could grow too.
+It took time, humility, and a second break for the answer to land:
+I didn’t just want to grow.
+I wanted to create the kind of space I wish I’d had—where people grow together.

-I’m now building that space — [The Inner Circle](https://tally.so/r/31Rj7M) - global network of founders building purpose-driven businesses that make an impact beyond profit.
+That’s why I’m building [The Inner Circle](https://tally.so/r/31Rj7M) — a global network for purpose-driven founders.
+We’re here to build companies that matter, support one another through discomfort, and lead with depth—not ego.
-Because we’re stronger when we surround ourselves with people who won’t let us stay small.
+Because growth doesn’t happen in isolation.
+It happens in honest rooms, with people who won’t let you shrink.

-Through my journey of mentoring, traveling, endurance challenges and tech leadership, I’ve seen firsthand that growth happens when we face discomfort together.
-Whether it’s breaking through mental blocks, overcoming fear in business, or reconnecting with our culture, I want to help create those moments of transformation.
+My background is in scaling software systems and teams—from startups to unicorns, agencies to enterprises.
+I’ve led across security, infrastructure, and engineering strategy—often at the edges where complexity meets human friction.
+That taught me this: real change doesn’t start in the system.
+It starts in us.

-If that speaks to you, let’s [connect](https://trung.berlin).
-Let’s build, challenge, and grow together.
+If that speaks to you, [let's connect](https://trung.berlin).

-I’m here to help founders find clarity, focus, and purpose — because I know how powerful it can be.
+Let’s build, reflect, and grow into what’s next.

 {{< cta-newsletter >}}

-In my spare time, you’ll find me rock climbing, bikepacking, hiking, or cooking—activities that keep me grounded and reflect the same passion and perseverance I bring to my work.
+In between, you’ll find me climbing rocks, cooking with friends, or somewhere on a bike.
+That’s where I feel most human—and bring that same energy to the work I do.

 {{< gallery dir="images/gallery/hobbies" class="" height="400" width="400" webp="true" command="Fit" option="" zoomable="true" >}}